dotnet/docs-maui/docs/macios/privacy-manifest.md

     > [!NOTE]
     > It’s your responsibility to ensure that the owners of these third-party components include privacy manifest files.
 Microsoft isn’t responsible for any third-party privacy manifest, and their data collection and tracking practices.

-- If your app includes the [C# .NET APIs][#c-net-apis-in-net-maui] that call certain APIs listed in the Apple’s [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) categories, then you must assess your product for the API usage.
-For assessing what constitutes as part of data collection and tracking practices, refer to Apple’s documentation on [privacy manifest files][https://developer.apple.com/documentation/bundleresources/privacy_manifest_files].
+- If your app includes the [C# .NET APIs](#c-net-apis-in-net-maui) that call certain APIs listed in the Apple’s [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) categories, then you must assess your product for the API usage.
+For assessing what constitutes as part of data collection and tracking practices, refer to Apple’s documentation on [privacy manifest files(https://developer.apple.com/documentation/bundleresources/privacy_manifest_files).

     > [!NOTE]
     > It’s your responsibility to assess your use of each of these APIs and declare the applicable reasons for using them.